aaditirokade/major_studio_1/DynamicsInteractivityNarrative/assignment3_13NOV/README.md

 Project Statement:

-I'm visualizing % Population, % Electricity and GDP for Africa for a timespan of 5 years: 2012-2016 (* timespan selected based on the availibility of data) to analize trends over this timespan and facilitate comparitive analysis to observe if there exists a relationship between aforementioned factors and its direction.
+I'm visualizing % Population, % Electricity and GDP (Africa) for a timespan of 5 years: 2012-2016 (=> timespan selected based on the availibility of data) to analyze trends over this timespan and facilitate comparitive study to observe if any relationship exists between aforementioned factors and if yes, its direction.

 Link: